-When renting a storage unit you will need to sign a contract that says that you will pay on a month to month basis, use your own lock, and you will be the only one able to access your unit.
-The storage service will not enter your unit unless they feel you are violating the contract and doing something illegal.
-You also will need to purchase insurance for your possessions either through the storage service or provide proof of other insurance.
+When renting a storage unit you will need to sign a contract that says that you will pay on a month-to-month basis, use your own lock, and you will be the only one able to access your unit.
+The storage service will not enter your unit unless they feel you violate the contract and do something illegal.
+You will also need to purchase insurance for your possessions through the storage service or provide proof of other insurance.
 If your possessions are damaged or stolen you will be covered.

 Think about what items you will store.
 Make sure you will not need these items for some time.
 You don’t want to be running to the storage unit every day.
 Once you have decided on the items think about the size unit you will need.
 Most storage facilities provide units from 5”x5” to 10”x30” and smaller locker size units are often available.
 Some self-storage facilities offer free truck and driver if you reserve a 10”x20” or larger unit.

 Understanding what items you plan to store and determining the appropriate size of the storage unit are essential steps when utilizing self-storage facilities.
 Taking the time to carefully assess your storage needs ensures that you choose the right unit size and optimize the space available.

 Here’s an expansion on why these considerations are important:

 - Assessing Your Stored Items: Before packing your belongings into a storage unit, it’s crucial to think through the items you plan to store and evaluate their usage frequency.
 Consider whether these items are essential for your day-to-day activities or if they are possessions that you can comfortably live without for an extended period.